Brutal onslaught rages in Ukraine as Zelensky calls for more international support - KRDO

 “As you can see, no one is being very careful about the targets.
 We see the children are being killed,” he said.
 “We are defending our right for life.”

-The UK Ministry of Defense said in its latest intelligence update Tuesday that Russia had increased its air and artillery strikes against densely populated urban areas across Ukraine over the past 48 hours.
-Russian forces had encircled the cities of Kharkiv, Kherson and Mariupol, it added.
+The UK Ministry of Defense said in its latest intelligence update Wednesday that Russia’s overall gains have been limited in the past 24 hours, adding this was probably due to “ongoing logistical difficulties and strong Ukrainian resistance.”

+Russia has continued to target built-up areas with air strikes and heavy artillery, it added, focusing mainly on Kharkiv, Kyiv, Mariupol and Chernihiv.

 A 40-mile Russian convoy of tanks, armored vehicles and towed artillery continues to edge toward the Ukrainian capital, according to satellite images from Maxar Technologies.
-A US official said the convoy has been stalled due to fuel supply issues, while the UK said in its latest intelligence update that the column continues to make slow progress toward Kyiv.
+A US official said the convoy had been stalled due to fuel supply issues, while the UK said in a Tuesday intelligence update that the column continued to make slow progress toward Kyiv.

 In Kyiv, sick children are being treated in a hospital’s underground bomb shelters.
 A missile hit a private maternity clinic near the capital Kyiv on Tuesday, leaving the clinic damaged but still standing, according to the Adonis maternity clinic chief Vitaliy Gyrin’s Facebook post.
 Separately, a military strike tore through two apartment blocks in a town west of Kyiv.

-Russian forces also struck a Holocaust memorial site in Kyiv and they fired rockets that landed near a TV tower.
+Russian forces also fired rockets that hit near a TV tower.
+In a statement Wednesday, Russia’s defense ministry acknowledged carrying out long-range strikes on communications infrastructure in Ukraine.

-Meanwhile in Ukraine’s second-largest city Kharkiv, a strike Tuesday hit an apartment complex near a hospital, videos geolocated and verified by CNN show.
-That came hours after a military strike caused significant damage to Kharkiv’s regional administration building.
+Kharkiv was rocked by at least two large explosions on Tuesday evening in the city’s north, a resident said.

+New videos posted to social media early Wednesday and verified by CNN showed badly damaged buildings in western Kharkiv in an area with markets, stores and residential buildings.
+The damage is unrelated to a major explosion that took part in the northern part of the city.

 International response